Queenstown Property Overview

 The cycle turned for the rise in early 1991, resultant in part from the sustained optimism but to a greater extent as a result of an increased enquiry/purchasing from off-shore - mainly in prime lake front, commercial and tourist accommodation property.
 These off-shore purchasers entering the market acted as a significant catalyst to recovery.
 In effect this period represented a ‘discovery’ of Queenstown by the offshore market.
 Over the subsequent three year period of strong growth, a lack of supply and dramatic increased enquiry and demand saw all property show significant realty growth.
 The market peaked in the mid 90’s.

-In effect this period represented a ‘discovery’ of Queenstown by the offshore market.
-Demand eased and a ‘buyer’s market’ situation generally remained until the late 90s, due largely to the ongoing uncertainty as regards global currency and equity markets and the resultant caution from buyers when considering any purchase.
+Demand then eased and a ‘buyer’s market’ situation generally remained until the late 90s, due largely to the ongoing uncertainty in global currency and equity markets and the resultant caution from buyers when considering any purchase.
 Subsequently, evidence of growth in global economies and of an Asian economic recovery, together with an emerging overall confidence within the Lakes District, resulted in an increase in purchaser enquiry.
 Although reasonable confidence remained within local retail, tourism, construction and real estate sectors, the fall-out from the ”tech wreck” in March 2000 resulted in a temporary return of buyer caution.

-Internet connectivity made it possible to live or stay for an extended time and to work remotely.
-The economic and terrorist events of the early 2000’s did not slow our local property market - rather, local sales volume and value growth from early to mid-2000’s was significant.
+With Internet connectivity making it possible to live or stay for an extended time and to work remotely, the economic and terrorist events of the early 2000’s did not slow our local property market - rather, local sales volume and value growth from early to mid-2000’s was significant.
 Prospective purchasers at every price level continued to compete strongly for the limited supply.
-This period represented the third and strongest value growth phase for the local property market.
 The strength and growth subsequent to September 2001 was unprecedented.
 Enquiry/demand for upper end property was unprecedented, as was offshore interest.
 This created substantial value growth to the upper end sector which resulted in the evolution of a multi-level market from that of the broad mono-value one of the past.